-Yes, you can change your Twitter username and screen name at any time.
+Yes, you can change your Twitter username and screen name.

 It is smart marketing to have both a personal profile and a professional page on Facebook, but what about Twitter?

 Do you have one Twitter account that you are using for both personal and business?

 Would you like to choose another name now that better suits your professional profile?

 There are lots of reasons you might want to change the Twitter handle (profile URL) you use to align more with your current marketing aims.